lmullen/jsr/lindsey.markdown

 year: 2014
 ---

-Southern gentle lady,
++Southern gentle lady,
-Do not swoon.
++Do not swoon.
-They’ve just hung a nigger
++They’ve just hung a nigger
++

-In the dark of the moon.
++In the dark of the moon.
-They’ve hung a black nigger
++They’ve hung a black nigger
-To a roadside tree
++To a roadside tree
-In the dark of the moon
++In the dark of the moon
-For the world to see
++For the world to see
-How Dixie protects
++How Dixie protects
-Its white womanhood.
++Its white womanhood.
++

-Southern gentle lady,
++Southern gentle lady,
-Be good!
++Be good!
 Be good!

 - Langston Hughes, “Three Songs About Lynching,” 1936